The US Army CID Report of Investigation of the Presidio Case

 27 exhibits are attached; a further 10 exhibits are noted; and a further 16 exhibits are also attached, which largely are either redacted medical records; LTC Dr Aquino’s provided responses and media interviews; SFPD interviews; and selected Temple of Set documents on Setian metaphysical philosophy and LTC Dr Aquino’s 1968-75 involvement in the Church of Satan.
 Source analysis is noted (CID Report, pages 132-133).
 Of this noted evidentiary base that informed the CID investigators, items 12, 15, 18, 19, 28, 30, 32-43, and 49 and 53 are very important, with 20 and 24 – two dissolutions of marriage in 1986 and 1987 respectively – also being intriguing (that are not mentioned elsewhere but that would likely indicate personal information that could be used to identify potential informants, and thus their motivations).

 The CID Report’s final page and its redacted signature blocks (page 130) have some final bombshells.
 The CID Commander recommended termination of the formal investigation because the remaining interviewees would be primarily civilian adults not subject to the UCMJ; the three year statute of limitations had passed; the alleged kidnapping and sexual abuse had occurred prior to 15th June 1986 (thus not fitting the CID’s revised time window of 2nd July to 18th July 1986 which it had narrowed from its initial time window of May to July 1986); and that the CID and the Staff Judge Advocate’s liaison with the Assistant District Attorney of San Francisco sought to revive the Pamfiloff / Gallant SFPD investigation into potential new leads.
 The Commander’s Report of Action about LTC Dr Aquino is noted as pending – and involved him being “processed out” according to the Staff Judge Advocate.
 As the SJA oversaw a CID totally controlled formal investigation process that was highly confidential to go through, this would have placed LTC Dr Aquino as a Respondent at a significant disadvantage: the CID formal investigation team clearly acted here as a prosecutor using a serious misconduct / sexual misconduct playbook, and the SJA was able to facilitate his exit.
-Who the CID Report of Investigation was prepared by – and who ultimately approved it – are also redacted in order for the CID to protect itself in what by now was a high-risk, very politically sensitive formal investigation.
-What is significantly missing from both this and from the preceding evidentiary list of material is anything to do with the convened Federal Grand Jury – which might plausibly also have been affected by the Geraldo Rivera and Oprah specials on Satanism; by other Satanic Panic oriented media coverage; and by deviance, moral and rumour panic dynamics that are now very well known in criminology, sociology, political science, and organisational psychology.
+Who the CID Report of Investigation was prepared by – and who ultimately approved it (and the relevant dates concerned on the signature blocks) – are also redacted in order for the CID to protect itself in what by now was a high-risk, very politically sensitive formal investigation.

 None of this initial analysis above will matter to LTC Dr Aquino’s critics for several reasons: